 This iconic theatre lane in Midtown Manhattan has become a New York stalwart and is known the world over as a place where incredible music and theatre is made.
-The majority of Broadway shows are musicals with some of the most recent favorites being Hamilton and Dear Evan Hansen.
+The majority of Broadway shows are musicals with some of the most recent favourites being Hamilton and Dear Evan Hansen.

-You can even choose to get tickets to the avant-guard Off-Broadway or the truly non-traditional Off-Off-Broadway.
+You can even choose to get tickets to the avant-garde Off-Broadway or the truly non-traditional Off-Off-Broadway.
 Whether you’re heading for a long-running Broadway classic or something more edgy and intimate, catching some New York theatre definitely belongs on your NYC itinerary!

 - It has an amazing history of performers including Elvis Costello, The Roots and Guns ‘N Roses.